dchang56/chief_complaints/README.md

 Follow these steps:

-1. `git clone https://github.com/dchang56/chief_complaints` && `cd chief_complaints`
+1. `git clone https://github.com/dchang56/chief_complaints && cd chief_complaints`

 2. `pip install -r requirements.txt`

-3. Download and extract pretrained model archive from link above
+3. Download and extract pretrained model archive from the link above

 4. Prepare your input file as a simple text file with one chief complaint per line (`test_input.txt` is provided as an example)